forestgrape/coronavirus/covid19.md

 * Asymptomatic patients have a detection rate of 87% in salvia and 73% in NPS
 * Symptomatic Patients have a detection rate of 88% in salvia and 96% in NPS
 ##### Limitations
-To my checking in a few cases NPS are taken as a reference method and assigned a sensitivity of 100% [to confirm and check].
+To my checking for some studies NPS are taken as a reference method and assigned a sensitivity of 100% [to confirm and check].
+Therefore the detection rates should be interpreted as relative numbers comparing NPS and alternate specimens and not as absolute detection rates.

-#### Summary Review daSilva
+#### Summarized Review daSilva
 **Saliva as a possible tool for the SARS-CoV-2 detection: A review**

 Helpful summaries of 39 studies analyzing the viral load in salvia.